gabrielwolfw/gameCard/README.md

 # gameCard
-This is little game :(
+This is a little game :(